umar-data-analyst/Leave-Analysis-Using-Excel/README.md

 - Implement scheduling adjustments to cover high-leave periods.
 - Encourage employees to distribute leave evenly across the year.
 - Review leave policies for departments with consistently high leave frequency.
 - Use these insights for workforce planning and performance management.

 ---

-## Project Structure

-leave-analysis-excel
-│
-├── dataset
-│   └── leave_records.xlsx        # Raw leave data
-├── analysis
-│   └── leave_analysis_summary.xlsx  # Pivot tables and charts
-├── images
-│   └── leave_charts.png          # Key visualizations
-└── README.md                      # Project description and insights

----